zakuArbor/blog/_posts/programming/2020-09-22-random-thoughts-about-tee.md

 		border-color: white;
 	}
 </style>

-In the latter half of June (when I flee from my parent's home to Mississauga for 2 months so that I can study and read all I want without being bothered), I decided to read [Intermediate Perl: Beyond The Basics of Learning Perl](https://www.amazon.ca/Intermediate-Perl-Beyond-Basics-Learning/dp/1449393098).
-For those of you who are not familiar with the book, it's the sequel to the "Llama book" [(Learning Perl)](https://en.wikipedia.org/wiki/Learning_Perl), a classic book on Perl.

 <img src = "https://raw.githubusercontent.com/zakuArbor/blog/master/assets/programming/intermediate_perl_cover-1.jpg" alt = "the cover of Intermediate Perl featuring a Llama" class = "center" style = "height: 500px;"/>
 <p class = "excerpt">The cover of Intermediate Perl.
 Following the tradition of O'Reilly books, the animal feature in the cover is the Llama</p>